heavenstay/mac-move-mouse/README.md

 # **Mac Move Mouse** 🖱️
-A simple macOS app that moves your mouse automatically to keep your status **active** on Microsoft Teams—because sometimes, managers value **"online"** more than actual work.
+A simple Mac automation that keeps your Microsoft Teams status active by moving your mouse—perfect for dealing with a toxic manager who expects you to be online 24/7.

 ## **🚀 How It Works**
 This script **moves your mouse** periodically to prevent Teams from marking you as **"Away."**